Make your customer journey contactless and still delightful

 Pickup displays with order numbers

 Metrics for the whole customer journey

 As you begin to adapt your customer journeys to meet the new demands of social distancing and minimization of human contact, you will begin to find out the collecting metrics for analysis can actually become easier than your more traditional off-line approaches.
 Basically, with many contactless solutions, you have added digital touchpoints to your off-line service.
-In my projects for VIEWN, we break these tactics down to the micro-moment level to inform the experience of the customer.
+In my projects for VIEWN, we break these tactics down to the micro-moment level to inform the customer's experience.
 Collecting and measuring data at the micro-moment level is building customer journey analytics.

 Many of these contactless and digital solutions are opportunities to capture, learn, and iterate.

-Even if it requires the use of multiple different applications to deliver these solutions end-to-end, marketers should focus on delivering the customer experience because the technology is moving in a way the data can be shared and integrated.
-The point of a customer data platform is to be able to information together to see the full customer journey and analyze it.
+Even if it requires the use of multiple different applications to deliver these solutions end-to-end, marketers should focus on delivering the customer experience because the technology is moving so the data can be shared and integrated.
+The point of a customer data platform is to gather the information together to see the full customer journey and analyze it.

 User contactless touchpoint data to inform off-line services.